 As it was approaching time to take on more calories, I stopped by Loch Broom for my tea.
 More noodles, tea, and cakes went down well, and I was soon ready to make a move

 The only downside to this part of the ride was that of the roughness of some of the roads.
 Passing through quite a bit of overhanging greenery and even on some of the roads up through the hills, the surface was rough and knee-shatteringly juddery.
 I had intended to drop a wild camp 20 miles into the 35 odd miles, but romped past 20, then 25, then 30 miles.
-Soon I was at my turning for the station, and know that I was going to push on to finish this and as there weren’t very many places to camp, it wasn’t worth stopping.
+Soon I was at my turning for the station, and knew that I was going to push on to finish this, and as there weren’t very many places to camp, it wasn’t worth stopping.

 The station at Lochluichart is a tiny station with no ticket office, but had a 4 seater shelter that I could squeeze my bike in should it rain, and squeeze myself into in my sleeping bag and bivvy.
 Well, if it’s good enough for Audaxers in bus-stops, this was the equivalent.
 It may be an uncomfortable night with not a lot of sleep I thought, but I had a full day of train journeying tomorrow to get enough kip!
 I used the ‘Help point’ to speak to a ScotRail operative to see if I could hop onto an earlier train.
 There were only two on a Saturday.
 Mine was at 13:36, the other at 07:42.
 The operative affirmed that I could get on the train.
 Better than a 6 hour wait at Lochluichart would be a 5-6 hour wait in Inverness, or, if I could wangle it, a change of ticket to get an earlier one to Glasgow and only have the afternoon to wait for my 18:40 to Crewe.